apache/skywalking-website/docs/team/README.md

 The SkyWalking community follows the [Apache Community’s process](http://community.apache.org/newcommitter.html) on accepting a new committer.

-1. Start the vote in @private.
+1. Start the discussion and vote in @private.
+Only current PMC member could nominate.
 1. If the vote passes, send an offer to become a committer with @private CC’ed.
 1. Add the committer to the team page
 1. Setup committer rights